 \section{Acknowledgements}

-We are extremely grateful to Peng Xu for creating the R-package \url{https://github.com/Francis-Hsu/testOTM} (see~\cite{OTM}) for the computation of all the estimators studied in this paper.
+The authors are extremely grateful to Peng Xu for creating the R-package \url{https://github.com/Francis-Hsu/testOTM} (see~\cite{OTM}) for the computation of all the estimators studied in this paper.
 In particular, all the plots in the paper are obtained from his R-package.
-The second author would like to thank Marc Hallin for sharing an early version of his manuscript and Johan Segers for helpful discussions.
+The second author would like to thank Nabarun Deb, Adityanand Guntuboyina, Marc Hallin, Johan Segers for helpful discussions.
 The authors also acknowledge the numerous insightful comments by the two anonymous referees that helped improve the paper.